raj713335/Next_Word_Predictor/README.md

 # Next Word Predictor
-A Deep Learning Model to predict next word in a sequence using LSTM .
+A Deep Learning Model to predict next word in a sequence using LSTM.

 The Application is created using Tensorflow and Python.